zhangyihome/code-push-cli/cli/README.md

 #### Target binary version parameter

 This is the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, the command defaults to targeting only the specified version in the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients).

-#### Disabled parameter

-This is the same parameter as the one described in the [above section](#disabled-parameter).

-#### Build parameter

-Specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
-This is valuable if your project includes before and/or after build hooks (e.g. to transpile TypeScript), and therefore, having CodePush simply run `cordova prepare` isn't sufficient to create and release an update.
-If left unspecified, this defaults to `false`.

-*NOTE: This parameter can be set using either --build or -b*

 ## Debugging CodePush Integration